LLLichtenstein/-Transitions-4-Life--Responsive-Website/README.md

 # Transitions
-Transitions for Life website: from static to responsive
+Transitions for Life website: This branch holds the final code for my Transitions for Life website which I designed and coded in HTML5 and CSS3 to be responsive.